Jay Berger

-Jay Berger (born November 26, 1966) is an American former professional tennis player.
-He won three singles and one doubles title on the ATP Tour and reached his career-high singles ranking of World No. 7 in April 1990.
+Jay Berger (born November 26, 1966) is an American tennis coach and a former professional player.
+He won three singles and one doubles titles on the ATP Tour and reached his career-high singles ranking of World No. 7 in April 1990.

 Early and personal life

 Berger was born in Fort Dix, New Jersey, and is Jewish.
 He and his wife Nadia resided on Key Biscayne and now reside in Jupiter, Florida, and have four children: daughter Alexandra, and sons Daniel, Jonathan, and Noah.
 His son Daniel, who played golf at Florida State (where he was an All-American), is a PGA Tour pro golfer who was 2015 Rookie of the Year, and as of February 14, 2021, has four career PGA Tour wins.

+Since 2021 Berger is the Director of Athletics at the Club at Ibis.

 Tennis career

 Berger was the USTA Boys’ 18s National Champion in 1985.
 He also won the 1985 Florida State Junior Championship.

 He reached the fourth round in the 1985 US Open.